Life Sciences

 15 credits in autumn semester

-Teaching method: Lecture, Practical, Seminar
+Teaching method: Seminar, Lecture, Practical

-Assessment modes: Coursework, Multiple choice questions
+Assessment modes: Multiple choice questions, Coursework

 This module asks how an animal's morphology and physiology are adapted to its environment and ecology.